djparentx/dArkOSen-R36S/OC kernel/README.md

 7. Full build with `-j$(nproc)`
 8. Separately: apply existing bash DTB OPP-table patch script per-device (not part of kernel source)

+The modules in /lib must be added to the rootfs to enable